microsoft/coyote/docs/_learn/tools/coverage.md

 ## Activity coverage visualization example

-The activity coverage can additionally be displayed in [DGML](https://en.wikipedia.org/wiki/DGML) format.
+The activity coverage can additionally be displayed in [DGML diagram](dgml) format.
 Run `coyote` as described in the [`coyote` examples](#coyote test-examples) section below.
 This produces a file in the DGML format as described in the [activity coverage output files](#activity-coverage-output-files) section.
 Open the file using